Disentangling discrete and continuous spectra of tidally forced internal waves in shear flow: Introduction

 For the generation of internal waves by the tidal forcing, the interaction between fluid motion and seafloor topography is essential.
 Planetary-scale variations in a tidal potential first induce a vertically homogeneous oscillatory horizontal motion of seawater, known as the barotropic tide.
 When this tide passes over sloping topography, it lifts the water masses, disturbing isopycnal surfaces to generate internal waves.
 These waves can have horizontal wavelengths exceeding 100~km, as observed by satellite altimeters \citep{zhao2016global,zhao2018global}.
 Modern numerical ocean models are capable of simulating the generation and propagation of large-scale internal waves with horizontal scales of approximately greater than 10~km \citep{niwa2014generation}.
 However, due to limitations in model resolution and uncertainty in wave decay processes \citep{onuki2018decay,olbers2020psi} on which the simulation result depends, analytical expressions are often used to estimate the energy generation rates of tidally forced internal waves in recent parameterizations \citep{de2019toward,de2020parameterization}.
 Therefore, precise theoretical formulations of internal wave generation under the forcing of barotropic tides are fundamental to developing a reliable parameterization.

 Historically, numerous studies have analytically addressed the tidal generation of internal waves.
-A recent paper by \cite{papoutsellis2023internal}, as well as a comprehensive review by \cite{garrett2007internal}, are informative to learn the historical background and the relationships between various theoretical approaches.
+A recent paper by \cite{papoutsellis2023internal}, as well as a comprehensive review by \cite{garrett2007internal}, \yo{provides a useful overview of the literature and} the relationships between various theoretical approaches.
 Most studies have examined internal wave generation in a static reference state.
 Under this framework, small-amplitude internal waves of a fixed frequency can be uniquely decomposed into discrete standing modes\textemdash a set of exact solutions for a linearized system over flat bottom topography derived by solving a Sturm-Liouville eigenvalue problem.
 This decomposition underpins key theoretical approaches such as the Green’s function method \citep{llewellyn2003tidal} and the coupled-mode system \citep{papoutsellis2023internal}, which address finite-height topography with small tidal excursions, and the formulation by \cite{khatiwala2003generation}, who considered small topography with finite tidal excursions.
 This strategy is effective even when incorporating steady barotropic flow \citep{dossmann2020asymmetric}.

-The situation changes dramatically when a vertically sheared steady flow is introduced into the reference state.
-For simplicity, let us exclude the Coriolis force here.
-In this case, the eigenvalue problem turns into the celebrated Taylor-Goldstein equation, which is an extension of the Rayleigh equation to the stratified case, describing the linearized motion of an inviscid fluid around a parallel flow.
-Although discrete eigenmodes can still be defined in such a problem, they no longer constitute a complete set.
-The eigenvalue equation can now include poles in its coefficients for specific combinations of horizontal wave number and frequency.
-Owing to this singularity, there exist states that cannot be represented as a superposition of the regular eigensolutions.